-He and Tang (2014) pointed out the existence of some further SOAs without providing explicit constructions; these have not been included.
-Furthermore, this paper did not discuss sliced SOAs (Liu and Liu 2015) or nearly strong OSOAs (Li, Liu and Yang 2021b).
+He and Tang (2014) pointed out the existence of some SOAs without providing explicit constructions; these have not been included.
+Furthermore, this paper did not discuss sliced SOAs (Liu and Liu 2015), nearly strong OSOAs (Li, Liu and Yang 2021b) or group SOAs (Liu, Liu and Yang 2021).
 Like in most of the SOA literature, the mixed level case was also completely ignored; He, Cheng and Tang (2018) are among the few authors who devoted a small part of their paper to that case.

-The SOA construction by He, Cheng and Tang (2018) permits particularly large numbers of columns with $s^2$ levels to be accommodated with SOA strength 2+.
+The SOA construction by He, Cheng and Tang (2018) permits particularly large numbers of columns with s^2 levels to be accommodated with SOA strength 2+.
 Jiang, Wang and Wang (2021) presented a construction based on Addelman and Kempthorne (1961) OAs whose number of runs is twice an odd prime power.
-Their construction supplements the strength 2+ SOAs in $s^2$ levels and $s^k$ runs from the HCT construction with strength 2+ SOAs in $s^2$ levels and $2s^k$ runs, e.g. 9, 43 or 165 9-level columns in 54 runs, 162 or 486 runs.
+Their construction yields welcome additions to the possible run sizes for strength 2+ SOAs in s^2 levels: the HCT construction needs s^k runs for some k, while Jiang, Wang and Wang (2021) need $2s^k$ runs and would, e.g., permit 9, 43 or 165 9-level columns in 54 runs, 162 or 486 runs, as compared to the 25 or 90 columns in 81 or 243 runs shown in Table 5.
 The construction works with ingredients of the Addelman and Kempthorne construction, and it is not obvious how to use a ready-made Addelman and Kempthorne array for obtaining the construction from that array.
 It will hopefully be possible to translate the construction into a rule for the columns to pick for A and B from an Addelman and Kempthorne array.